Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing.rst

    | Menu:     :menuselection:`Mesh --> Vertices --> Separate`
    | Hotkey:   :kbd:`P`

-At some point,
-you'll come to a time when you need to cut parts away from a mesh to be separate.
+At some point, you will come to a time when you need to cut parts away from a mesh to be separate.
-Well, the operation is easy.

 To separate an object, the vertices (or faces) must be selected and then separated, though there are several different ways to do this.